corda/corda/docs/source/design/businessNetwork/design.md

    * The network map file will continue to serve references to downloadable entries (Signed `NodeInfo` file with the node's certificate chain, IP addresses etc. for a given node) for any nodes which wish to be publicly discoverable by all CZ members.

-* Nodes **may individually choose** to publish to the global network map by posting their entry to an R3-provided endpoint, but are **not required to do so**.

 * BNO nodes expose a range of services to their membership over normal Corda flows (via a custom BNO CorDapp deployed on their BNO node).
 The BNO is free to define whatever services apply in the context of their business network; these will typically include:
    * Managing requests to join/leave the business network;
-   * Accepting uploads of network map entries (signed `NodeInfos`) from business network members.
-   *A node may choose to publish different `NodeInfos` to different business networks in order to indicate that they want to be addressed on a given IP in relation to a given set of traffic.*
    * Vending a membership list of distinguished names (DNs) that a given party within the business network is allowed to see / transact with, for use in 'address book' / 'drop-down' type UI functionality.
-   *The structure of the membership list may be tailored according to the needs of the BNO and, according to the needs of the CorDapp, it may either be expressed as a subclass of the `NetworkMapCache` itself or as a standalone data structure in its own right.*
+   *The structure of the membership list may be tailored according to the needs of the BNO and, according to the needs of the CorDapp, it may either be expressed as a standalone data structure in its own right.*
-   * Vending `NodeInfos` in response to lookup requests by a business network member for a particular DN (more sophisticated query options may also be offered), which are integrated into the node's local `NetworkMapCache`.
-   *A node may acquire multiple `NodeInfos` in relation to the same DN via its association with multiple business networks and needs a mechanism to (a) retain distinctions between them, (b) when initiating a flow by a specific CorDapp, preferentially address messages to the IP(s) referenced in the `NodeInfo` served by the associated business network.*
+   * Vending `AdditionalInformation` for a Business Network Participant which may include roles associated with it, trading limits, etc.

 * For each **Business Network-specific CorDapp**, the CorDapp developer will include features to restrict such that the CorDapp cannot be used to transact with non-members.
 Namely: